 There are a handful of bonuses in addition to the convenient location.
 The first and most obvious of those to mention is the quality of snow.
 Those who have visited Oze Iwakura Resort before will already know of the glorious powder and its ability to compete with that of anywhere in Hokkaido.

 Oze Iwakura Resort’s large scale resort includes a total of eighteen unique courses across the spectrum of difficulty.
+Of the eighteen, 6 courses are non-compacted snow, so the day after a heavy snowfall, these courses will provide a completely thrilling experience amongst high quality powder snow that’s sure to please any powder freak!
 The resort’s courses are split among 30% beginner runs, 40% intermediate and 30% advanced, meaning there’s plenty of runs for a family cruise and/or a challenging downhill.
-Powder freaks will be pleased to know the resort also has its plentiful share of non-compacted areas within which to get their fill of icing sugar snow.

 Oze Iwakura Resort’s Milky Way course runs for an imposing and impressive 3.2 kilometres.
 It’s here, from the top stop of the gondola, where riders might just get themselves a good look at Mount Fuji.
 If it’s a clear blue bird day, the iconic sight will be in view, and those heading down the 40-degree, non-compacted Expert Course can top it off with some deep powder indulgence.